Leadership

 Image for:

-Caleb Duncan works on all grant and development-related matters for the CSG Justice Center.
-He prepares proposals in close coordination with the policy teams, identifies potential funding prospects, and supports the build-out of the CSG Justice Center’s individual giving program.
+Caleb Duncan supports all grant and development-related efforts for the CSG Justice Center.
+Working across multiple divisions, he prepares proposals and reports, identifies funding prospects, and supports the build-out of the CSG Justice Center’s individual giving program.
+Previously, Caleb worked

 ...

-Previously, Caleb worked as a grants manager with Millennium Strategies, LLC, to develop strategic plans and competitive grant proposals for local governments and nonprofits in the mid-Hudson region of New York State.
-He also worked for HONK Technologies, a Los Angeles-based tech start-up, as an editing consultant and quality assurance analyst where he helped create a QA department.
-Caleb earned a BA in English literature and language from the University of Houston.
+as a grants manager with Millennium Strategies, LLC, to develop strategic plans and competitive grant proposals for local governments and nonprofits in the mid-Hudson region of New York State.
+Caleb has a BA in English literature and language from the University of Houston and a certification in nonprofit management from Harvard’s Extension School.

 Read More